 or both TPS screws with allen head screws and then use a ball-end allen

 wrench to loosen and tighten them.
 Pictured below are the pair of

 metric allen head screws used to replace the stock Philips head screws

 and below that is the optional ball-ended 3mm allen key that makes

-removal and installation of the screws easier:
+removal and installation of the screws plus subsequent adjustment of

 If you can't locate the extra fine pitch metric screws, they are